NATO boosts Ukraine aid, accuses Putin of using cold as 'weapon of war' | Headlines

 NATO boosts Ukraine aid, accuses Putin of using cold as 'weapon of war'

+Ukraine urged its Western partners to supply it with air defence systems and transformers to blunt Russian strikes.
+"If we have transformers and generators, we can restore our energy needs.
+If we have air defence systems, we can protect from the next Russian missile strikes," Ukrainian Foreign Minister Dmytro Kuleba said.
+"In a nutshell: Patriots and transformers are what Ukraine needs the most."

+Stoltenberg said allies were discussing providing Patriot air defence units but cautioned that the systems delivered needed to be effective, maintained and provided with sufficient ammunition, which was a "huge challenge" in itself.
+The United States announced it would provide $53 million to buy power grid equipment for Ukraine.

 "This equipment will be rapidly delivered to Ukraine on an emergency basis to help Ukrainians persevere through the winter," a State Department statement said, adding that the package would include distribution transformers, circuit breakers and surge arresters among other equipment.
-NATO foreign ministers meeting in the Romanian capital Bucharest also confirmed a 2008 NATO summit decision that Ukraine would eventually become a member of the alliance.
+Foreign ministers also reaffirmed a 2008 NATO summit decision that Ukraine would eventually become a member of the alliance.
 But, as in 2008, there were no concrete steps or timetable that would actually bring the country closer to NATO.

 "We stated that Ukraine will become a member, I expect allies to reiterate that position," NATO Secretary-General Jens Stoltenberg said at the start of the two-day meeting.
 "However, the main focus now is on supporting Ukraine.
 We are in the midst of a war and therefore we should do nothing that can undermine the unity of allies to provide military, humanitarian, financial support to Ukraine."